Skip Navigation

 Northern Ireland

-British Airways is the national carrier of the United Kingdom and flies to many main cities around the world.
+British Airways is the national carrier of the United Kingdom and flies to many cities around the world.
 Apart from the national carrier, virtually all major airlines in the world have the UK as one of their destinations.
 For those on a budget, there are also many low-cost carriers in Europe with destinations in the UK.
-Easyjet, one of the biggest low-cost carriers in the UK, flies into different parts of the country from around Europe.
+Easyjet, one of the biggest low-cost carriers in the UK, flies into different parts of the country from around Europe, as does Ryanair.
+Many package-holiday airlines serve destinations in warmer places like southern Europe, the Caribbean and the Middle East.

 By Train